Starting in early childhood

 Bullying-like behaviour can start in the early years.
 Parents and early childhood educators need to be alert and take steps early.

 Adults at home and in early childhood settings have an important role in preventing bullying.
 Parents, carers and early childhood educators can foster social and emotional skills, model positive behaviours, set clear rules, and monitor for warning signs of bullying.

 Teach social-emotional skills in everyday activities and experiences.
 Talk about and use role play to help children learn how to take turns, join in games, be friendly, apologise and include other people in activities.
-New for 2019!
 The

 Allen learns about feelings puppets (PDF, 1.9 MB) can be made with young children and can be